Dyson V11 Outsize Review

 Availability of parts

-The good news is for Dyson is the abundance of replacement parts – both OEM and the aftermarket.
-You can easily purchase components like the filter, battery, and attachments in online stores like Amazon, eBay, and Walmart.
+The good news for Dyson is the abundance of replacement parts – both OEM and aftermarket.
+You can easily purchase components such as the filter, battery, and attachments from online stores like Amazon, eBay, and Walmart.
 If an OEM-spec part is too expensive, you can opt for a cheaper third-party option.

 As for attachments, all Dyson cordless vacuums have interchangeable tools from the V7 to the V11.
 So you can buy any part within the range, and it will fit the Outsize – yes, even the cleaning nozzle.